tareqmy/springbootexamples/README.md

 Simple configurations for most common usecases with sprint boot.
 Check each branch for different usecases.

+### metrics and monitoring
+check a basic monitoring in here -> https://github.com/tareqmy/springbootmonitoring

 ### Reference Documentation

 For further reference, please consider the following sections: